top of page

 There were several persons in Dealey Plaza recording home movies that day, but none produced as complete a record of the assassination as did Abraham Zapruder.
 Had he not decided to use his Bell and Howell 8mm motion picture camera that day, it is very likely that the Warren Commission’s conclusions would have convinced many more people than they did.
 There certainly would have been no need to concoct the single bullet theory, and there would no compelling evidence of a frontal bullet strike to the President’s head.
 The Zapruder film is something the assassins never counted on.

 The single bullet theory was created because the Zapruder film showed the President and Governor Connally reacting to shots too closely together to have been fired consecutively by Oswald’s rifle.
 And that’s really the most important thing to understand about it – it wasn’t created as a logical conclusion after all the evidence was reviewed, it was created to explain how the Zapruder film could show what it shows, and how Oswald still could have been the lone assassin.
+And yes – as is mentioned in JFK, it was invented by a Warren Commission junior counsel by the name of Arlen Spector, who would go on to serve Pennsylvania in the U.S. Senate for many years.

 As the President’s car emerges from behind a street sign, he is obviously in distress.
 His arms, bent in at the elbows, are elevated parallel to his shoulders, and his hands appear to be clutching at his throat.
 At this moment, the Governor shows no signs of distress.
 The President, by then, had to have been struck one or two seconds before, but Governor Connally is still unhit.
 Within a second after the President emerges from behind the sign, Connally’s right shoulder drops sharply and he turns to his right.
 Some have suggested this is indicative of a bullet strike.
 But immediately after this motion, he turns full in his seat to stare back at the President for a moment looking, again, unhit.
 If he still was unhit, the single bullet theory is false and there had to have been at least two shooters.
-Supporters of the single bullet theory contend that the Governor’s reaction to getting shot is merely delayed by a couple seconds.
+Supporters of the single bullet theory contend that the Governor’s reaction to getting shot was merely delayed by a couple seconds.
 Now, in a pitched combat situation, where adrenaline is pumping, a person can indeed have a such a delayed reaction to getting shot.
 Conversely, in a more sedate moment, a person could display a delayed reaction if shot through a fleshy part of the body where little kinetic energy is transferred from the bullet to the body.
-But, let’s look at what actually happened to the Governor.
+Let’s look at what happened to the Governor, however.

 A bullet entered Governor Connally’s back, below the right shoulder blade, just by his armpit.
 It transited his chest, penetrating his lung, and smashed into his right fifth rib.
 A combination of bullet and bone fragments exited the Governor’s chest in the area of his right nipple, leaving a sucking chest wound 5cm in diameter.
 The Governor was also struck in his right wrist.
 The thick part at the base of his radius bone was shattered into several pieces.
 Bullet fragments also embedded in his thigh.
 The Governor’s wounds were life-threatening, and painful in the extreme.
 Even if, mentally, he was somehow able to display a delayed reaction, the shear physical force of the bullet’s impact would have moved his body beyond his ability to control.
 There is no way that he could remain sitting upright, displaying no sign of discomfort when, in order for there to have been a single assassin, he had to have already been so grievously wounded.